postsharp/Metalama.Documentation/content/conceptual/aspects/ide/code-fixes.md

   * The logic that _creates_ the delegate must be highly efficient because it is rarely used.
 Any expensive logic should be moved to the _implementation_ of the delegate itself.
   * To avoid generating the delegate, you can make it conditional upon the `MetalamaExecutionContext.Current.ExecutionScenario.CapturesCodeFixImplementations` expression.

-* At design time, all code fix titles, including those added by the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*> method, are cached for the complete solution.
+* At design time, all code fix titles, including those added by the <xref:Metalama.Framework.Diagnostics.ScopedDiagnosticSink.Suggest*> method, are cached for the complete solution.
 Therefore, you should avoid adding a large number of suggestions.
 The current Metalama design is not suited for this scenario.

 > [!div class="see-also"]